phot-lab/simulib/README.md

 ```

 3. Configure `CLion > Preference > Build, Execution, Deployment > Toolchains`, add profile with C compiler (path: `/usr/local/Cellar/gcc@7/7.5.0_4/bin/gcc-7`) and C++ compiler (path: `/usr/local/Cellar/gcc@7/7.5.0_4/bin/g++-7`).
 Then move the new profile to the top as default.

+### Build instructions
+1. Firstly, build the 'Library'.
+Check the output file under ./lib/

+2. Then, build the test case one by one, such as 'MKLTest', 'FiberTest'.

+3. Run the test case.